Proxima-L3/Snake-Game/README.md

 <h2>Goals/purposes:</h2>

-Get more experience learning frameworks, learn how to use Pygame, create a game that actually has a gui, practice resourcefulness/learning "on the fly" (determine and find required information in order to implement a feature instead of using videos and/or going through an entire online course before actually creating something), practice using pep8 and improving the structure of my code, learn about event handling, practice using/creating modules/packages in python, practice using classes and all their features to gain a better understanding of OOP and why you'd want to use it in the first place (one of the main purposes of this project), exercise the practice of making readme files, learn how to use file I/O reading/writing, learn how to use adobe xd to make mockups, learn about licensing and how to find and use external assets, learn how to modify and create assets in adobe photoshop and illustrator, exercise the practice of refactoring code, practice using type annotations, learn about docstring formats, use inline comments, use inline conditionals, use list comprehensions, learn about and use map/filter and lambda expressions, gain understanding of positional and keyword arguments, get better at planning and organizing projects via txt outlines and scrum (see note below), and practice using git/github (honestly should've connected this project to a repo from the very beginning instead of after it was finished; silver lining: I definitely understand how useful and necessary version control software is now).
+- Get more experience learning frameworks.
+- Learn how to use Pygame.
+- Create a game that actually has a gui.
+- Practice resourcefulness/learning "on the fly" (determine and find required information in order to implement a feature instead of using videos and/or going through an entire online course before actually creating something).
+- Practice using pep8 and improving the structure of my code
+- Learn about event handling.
+- Practice using/creating modules/packages in python.
+- Practice using classes and all their features to gain a better understanding of OOP and why you'd want to use it in the first place (one of the main purposes of this project).
+- Exercise the practice of making readme files.
+- Learn how to use file I/O reading/writing.
+- Learn how to use adobe xd to make mockups.
+- Learn about licensing and how to find and use external assets.
+- Learn how to modify and create assets in adobe photoshop and illustrator.
+- Exercise the practice of refactoring code.
+- Practice using type annotations.
+- Learn about docstring formats.
+- Use inline comments.
+- Use inline conditionals.
+- Use list comprehensions.
+- Learn about and use map/filter and lambda expressions.
+- Gain understanding of positional and keyword arguments.
+- Get better at planning and organizing projects via txt outlines and scrum (see note below).
+- Practice using git/github (honestly should've connected this project to a repo from the very beginning instead of after it was finished; silver lining: I definitely understand how useful and necessary version control software is now).

 <h3>Note:</h3>